digamber89/woo-preview-emails/readme.txt

 5. Send emails to yourself to check on other devices

 == Changelog ==
+=1.6.3=
+Enhancement - E-mail instructions should show up for - order with Payment gateways

 =1.6.2=
 Compatibility update for Pro Add-on for subscription product